dinindunz/dini-test-poc/rag/docs/qna/03_top_k_selection.md

 | Chunks ignored          | 24 chunks (low similarity)   |

 **Key Point:** Vector search is about selective retrieval based on semantic relevance, not dumping everything into the LLM! 🎯

-This is what makes RAG powerful - you get the right context, not all context.